openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 3. **Does trying the device and software on a completely different computer make a difference?**

     In particular: if it's not working on an organization-managed PC, does trying on a personal laptop make a difference?
+Organization-managed computers may have security software, or a configuration, that is preventing access to (or interfering with) USB removable devices.

 4. **Does the device LED slowly pulse yellow/white for a sustained amount of time?** (Check over at least 15 seconds)